Age Specific Rules:

 2. 10U Baseball teams can play with 10 players in the field if a team so chooses – it is not mandatory.

 3. Any team that has sunflower seeds will forfeit their game(s), with no warnings given.
 If a team cannot obey the facility rules, they will be asked to leave.
-Please pass this information on your team members and their parents.
+Please pass this information on your team members and parents.

 4. Everyone on the line-up sheet bats, and it is free defensive substitution.
 If a player is not on the initial line-up sheet, that player will not be allowed to participate in the game, unless the team has not gone through their entire batting line-up, in which the late arriving player can be added to the end of the batting order.